Dow hits record as investors bet on tax cuts

 Also lifting financial stocks was a broad expectation that the Federal Reserve will increase interest rates in December, which makes bank lending more profitable.

-The S&P 500 information technology index has surged 34 per cent in 2017, the market's top performer.
-But after it fell three per cent since Nov 28, investors on Monday became more concerned about the longevity of the sector's rally.
+The S&P 500 information technology index has surged 34 percent in 2017, the market's top performer.
+But after it fell 3 percent since Nov.
+28, investors on Monday became more concerned about the longevity of the sector's rally.

 The index is now trading at about 18.2 times expected earnings, its highest level since 2002, according to Thomson Reuters Datastream.

-Advancing issues outnumbered declining ones on the NYSE by a 1.03-to-1 ratio; on Nasdaq, a 1.27-to-1 ratio favoured decliners.
+Advancing issues outnumbered declining ones on the NYSE by a 1.03-to-1 ratio; on Nasdaq, a 1.27-to-1 ratio favored decliners.